guihuatu2022/go-socks5-proxy/WORKFLOWS.md

    - Click "Publish release"

 3. **Automatic Build:**
-   - Both release workflows will trigger automatically
+   - The release workflow will trigger automatically
    - Binaries will be built and attached to the release
    - Docker images will be built and pushed to GHCR